 A “language-learning disability” is a term used to cover a considerable variety of cognitive differences that make learning a language, especially a foreign language (or certain aspects of a foreign language), exorbitantly difficult.
-Language-learning disabilities do not invariably carry over from the native language to a foreign one, but many of them do.

-When the diagnosis of the learning disability warrants it, students are offered an alternative to complete Occidental's language requirement.
+When the diagnosis of the learning disability warrants it, students are offered an alternative to complete Occidental's foreign language requirement.
 The language requirement at Oxy has several objectives: through language study, students develop not only language abilities, but also intercultural skills and perspectives that will assist them to become productive citizens of the world.
 The rationale behind the choice of alternative courses is to provide the student with at least some of the same educational breadth that students gain through language study.

 Since the language requirement is the attainment of proficiency equivalent to that acquired in two college-level courses, the alternative is also set at two courses, which work toward the same ends.
 If one beginning language course has already been completed with a grade of D or better, it will be counted towards the requirement.